-Assume that the AI mechanistically produces natural language proofs, and that its skills and reasoning do not translate to other domains - that it has not sufficiently generalized its understanding for us to consider it sentient.
-Machine learning tools could potentially produce such an AI, and given the limitations placed on it, we could decide that such an AI lacks higher intelligence, and is therefore a tool of its user.
-The user, after all, must formulate an appropriate context for the AI to produce a meaningful proof.
+Assume that the AI mechanically produces natural language proofs, and that its skills and reasoning do not translate to other domains.
+That is, it has not sufficiently generalized its understanding for us to consider it sentient.
+Machine learning tools could potentially produce such an “AI,” and given the limitations placed on it, we could decide that such an AI lacks higher intelligence, and is therefore a tool of its user.
+The user, after all, must provide context for any proof they produce with such this tool.

 Now consider the possibility that we ask the AI to prove the validity of the statement “rational agents have an ethical obligation to not lie.”
 We give it certain prepositions, such as from Kantian ethics: “rules, such as the statement in question, should apply universally.”
 A user equipped with this hypothetical tool could possibly provide answers to significant philosophical questions.
 What if the user decided that one such proof attained sufficient quality to warrant its publication - not necessarily in an academic journal, but perhaps on a blog.
 Said user decides to publish the proof without explaining its source.
 In other words, without giving credit to the AI for discovering the proof.
 Would its publication be honest?
 Would it be deceitful?
 What if the proof were trivial?
 What if it involved substantial legwork?

 What if the proof were significant enough to warrant its publication in an academic journal, and the user again opted to take full credit for its discovery?
 The proof was, after all, discovered by clever application of existing tools.
-A particularly sentimental carpenter might give credit to their hammer as it contributed to the construction of a house, but this comment would be more humorous than accurate.
+A particularly sentimental carpenter might give credit to their hammer as it contributed to the construction of a house, but this comment would typically be perceived as humorous rather than heartfelt.
 Moreover, we would not consider the carpenter dishonest if they neglected to recognize the role the hammer played in the house’s construction.

 What if the user, in a slightly different context, submits the proof as part of their PhD work, and succeeds in their defense?
 Now the user has earned significant merit for work they may or may not truly have accomplished.